 Business Red Tape: Is the Real Problem Local, Not Federal?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There's been plenty of griping on this blog about what the federal government is or isn't doing to help small businesses grow.
+Opinions expressed by Entrepreneur contributors are their own.There's been plenty of griping on this blog about what the federal government is or isn't doing to help small businesses grow.
 But maybe we've been pointing the finger in the wrong place.

 What if the problem is really closer to home?